tomcl/issie/README.md

 If you want to get started as a developer, follow these steps:

-1. Follow instructions to install [yarn](https://yarnpkg.com/lang/en/docs/install/) (which tell you to install Node as well).

-2. Download and install the latest (2.x) [Dotnet Core SDK](https://www.microsoft.com/net/learn/get-started).
+1. Download and install the latest (3.x) [Dotnet Core SDK](https://www.microsoft.com/net/learn/get-started).
 For Mac and Linux users, download and install [Mono](http://www.mono-project.com/download/stable/) from official website (the version from brew is incomplete, may lead to MSB error on step 6).

-3. Download & unzip the DEflow repo, or if contributing clone it locally, or fork it on github and then clone it locally.
+2. Download & unzip the DECAD repo, or if contributing clone it locally, or fork it on github and then clone it locally.

-4. Navigate to the project root directory (which contains this README) in a command-line interpreter.
+3. Navigate to the project root directory (which contains this README) in a command-line interpreter.
 For Windows usage make sure if possible for convenience that you have a _tabbed_ command-line interpreter that can be started direct from file explorer within a specific directory (by right-clicking on the explorer directory view).
 That makes things a lot more pleasant.
 The new [Windows Terminal](https://github.com/microsoft/terminal) works well.

-5. Fetch the required `npm` packages by executing `yarn install`.
-This project consistently uses `yarn` Node package manager instead of `npm`.

-6. On MacOS or Linux ensure you have [paket installed](https://fsprojects.github.io/Paket/installation.html).
-Run `setup.bat` (on Windows) or `sh setup.sh` (on linux or macOS).
-This installs all the required nuget and node dependencies.
-On other systems run the statements in this file (modified if needed for your system) individually.
-If MSB error occur while running the script (on macOS) and you were using Mono installed by brew previously, run `brew uninstall mono` and refer to step 2 for install Mono correctly).

-7. Goto step 10 if all you want to do is to generate uptodate binaries.

-8. In a terminal window compile `fsharp` code to `javascript` using `webpack` by executing `yarn start` (shortcut for `yarn run start`).
-This runs the `start` script defined in `package.json`.
-The `start` script  compiles everything once and then watches source files recompiling whenever any change, so it is normal run continuously throughout development.
-You will need to view the `yarn start` output throughout development since if compile fails the output makes this clear via red-colored text.
-Although Ionide will also provide error messages on code that does not compile it is possible to miss these when making quick changes.

-9. Open your `electron` app in a new terminal tab by running `yarn launch`.
-This command will start the application.

-10. Run `yarn pack-win`, `yarn pack-linux`, `yarn pack-osx` at any time to create a set of system-specific self-contained binaries in `./dist/os-name/*` and a zip in `./dist`.
-Each binary distribution consists of a portable directory with all dependencies, so use the appropriate one of these if you just want to run DEflow.
-For osx, the easiest way to run DEflow once it has been built is to navigate to `./dist/DEflow-darwin-x64` and execute `open -a DEflow.app` in terminal.
-Note that some host-target combinations will not correctly generate: `pack-osx must be executed on os-x`.

-11. To open the Chromium console from the running DEflow app press `Ctrl-Shift-I`.
+4. Run `setup.cmd` under Windows or `setup.sh` under linux or macos.

 ## Reinstalling Compiler and Libraries